swarnayuroy/ThreadingDemo/README.md

 # ThreadingDemo
-I've demonstrated a demo for the multithreading using C#
+have demonstrated a demo for the multithreading using C#